Vlasovets/OA-MPRA-data-analysis/README.md

 ## Running the workflow (local)
+- If you want to run the workflow locally with the example data it took on a unix system with a single core 1h and required 3GB of RAM.
 - Install snakemake and conda (if not already installed) as shown [here](https://snakemake.readthedocs.io/en/v7.32.3/getting_started/installation.html)
 - If you are running the workflow locally, you can use the following command to check if you set everything up correctly.
 To run the workflow, remove `-n` (the `-n` option performs a dry-run, which can be useful to test if all parameters have been set correctly):
     - Required modifications: